 Historically rates would have been as high as 4% which would have resulted in the loan accruing €4,000 in interest annually from the perspective of the value of the gift from a parent to child.

-Central Banks have been looking to increase rates over the next few years so this will mean that the notional interest amounts on loans from the bank of mum and dad will also increase.
+The effect of this over the next few years will ss that the notional interest amounts on loans from the bank of mum and dad will also increase.

-This post is for educational purposes only and should not be construed as financial advice.
+This post is for informational and educational purposes only and should not be construed as financial advice.